-Name Organisation (where applicable) Agent Organisation Please provide any comments you may have on Chapter 6.0 Urban Principles jamie barber frankly, none of this should go ahead. you're planning to destroy natural green space and animal h Middlesbrough.
-Jill Hadfield No road through Mandale Meadows Joanne Mitchell The A19 has already been widened at some cost in terms of physical and mental health and the ge which require resolution regarding noise and air pollution and ought not to be made worse still by The road would destroy the meadow.
+Organisation (where applicable) Agent Organisation Please provide any comments you may have on Chapter 6.0 Urban Principles amie barber frankly, none of this should go ahead. you're planning to destroy natural green space and animal h Middlesbrough. ll Hadfield II Hadfield panne Mitchell Middlesbrough.
+No road through Mandale Meadows The A19 has already been widened at some cost in terms of physical and mental health and the get which require resolution regarding noise and air pollution and ought not to be made worse still by The road would destroy the meadow.
 These sad plans they have to ruin one of the most beautiful parts of Middlesbrough not to mentio without the meadow.
 Greenspaces are very precious and need to be kept as they are.
-Years of cor been invested.
-People moved close to the meadow being given to understand it is protected, a gre development may ever take place.
+Years of corb been invested.
+People moved close to the meadow being given to understand it is protected, a gr development may ever take place.
 It may never have been a designated greenbelt but it was the s having been gifted to the people of Middlesbrough in perpetuity.
-A road is being planned through At the end of the day destroying a pristine meadow which is rich in biodiversity and has never bee is nothing short of ecocide and vandalism and makes a laughing stock of the council's One Planet I There was always another option, the 'developers' could create an estate loop road similar to the The council has stated they won't even pay local residents a penny in compensation for taking our to increased air and noise pollution, damaging our health. the disruption, destruction, the irreparable damage, and the blatant disregard for people who have during many years in the care and preservation, and who will have their lives destroyed, just begg constant excessive traffic noiseand the pollution inflicted upon them.
-To think that there are the and the understanding, or thought and consideration for people who use the meadow and those The residents in the Ayresome ward would no longer be able to access Mandale meadow from Ma the Ayresome ward, including those of us who live a 2 minute walk from the current entrance to N involve walking straight across two lanes of the proposed roundabout.
+A road is being planned through At the end of the day destroying a pristine meadow which is rich in biodiversity and has never bee is nothing short of ecocide and vandalism and makes a laughing stock of the council's One Planet I. There was always another option, the 'developers' could create an estate loop road similar to the The council has stated they won't even pay local residents a penny in compensation for taking our to increased air and noise pollution, damaging our health. the disruption, destruction, the irreparable damage, and the blatant disregard for people who ha during many years in the care and preservation, and who will have their lives destroyed, just begg constant excessive traffic noise and the pollution inflicted upon them.
+To think that there are the and the understanding, or thought and consideration for people who use the meadow mat those 'The residents in the Ayresome ward would no longer be able to access Mandale meadow from Mi the Ayresome ward, including those of us who live a 2 minute walk from the current entrance to N involve walking straight across two lanes of the proposed roundabout.
 The road on OUR meadow issue.
-All this nonsense about "you are getting extra greenspace" is an insult when you are plannin accessing OUR green space.
-The remarkable thing about this is some of the language used in the document to describe the pro- ecosystem" etc when one already exists that will be destroyed by the building of so many houses. ecosystem" on land which has been polluted by herbicides, pesticides and pollution from the build meadow which is genuinely a diverse ecosystem containing Red and Orange endangered species r They know this because the map and the legend were included in the Greenstuff response to the The area is home to rare species flora and fauna, which have taken decades to fully establish, all o The faux manufactured country park, cannot, and will never, as if by magic, replace this.
-Mandale Meadow is well used and loved by many, an accessible place in which we are able to wal Residents currently suffer excessive noise and air pollution levels 24/7 owing to the proximity of t in any way acceptable to bring yet another road even closer to homes.
-When the A19 was widened residents received compensation for the loss in value of their homes. routed even closer we are told we would not receive any such award for all of our lossesthe loss health These of course can never be compensated for.
-It is not what we want.
-The notice delivered to each resident shows a basic outline of the area concerned, part of which is 'plan'.
-The notice gives the impression that the entire area will be Country Park, along with which the so called Relief Road, to 'relieve' congestion on the A19 and serve the 1700 new homes.
-The p Mandale Meadow which would discharge traffic onto Mandale Road, at a junction adjacent to res is now situated, actually at the foot of their gardens.
+All this nonsense about "you are getting extra greenspace" is an insult when you are habitats that are at a premium in general well being of residents.
+Issues exist by this imposition.